 Ask each contact what their 40x60 concrete slab cost is and make sure you compare prices using the same specifications to get accurate estimates.

 In the video below I'm installing a 40' x 50' concrete slab for a customer.
 I would pour a 40 x 60 slab the same way.

-This slab has 12" thick edges so that added to the total cost like I said above.
+This slab has 12" thick edges which added to the cost like I mentioned above.